marcusoftnet/simpleboard/README.md

 # Simple Board
-A very simple board visualization from issues in a tracker
+A simple board for visualizing work items from issue trackers

 # Goal
 They keep data - I keep position